Ida Tarbell: World War I

-When the United States joined World War I in April 1917, President Woodrow Wilson invited Tarbell to take part in a new committee: the Women's Committee of the Council of National Defense.
-The Suffragettes on the committee were initially unhappy about Tarbell's appointment, but her "warmth and group spirit" won them over.
+When the United States entered World War I in April 1917, President Woodrow Wilson invited Tarbell to take part in a new committee: the Women's Committee of the Council of National Defense.
+The Suffragists on the committee were initially unhappy about Tarbell's appointment, but her "warmth and group spirit" won them over.
 The goal of the women's committee was to mobilize the war efforts of American women and the first issue addressed was a developing food crisis.
 The group encouraged women to plant vegetable gardens and promoted both drying and canning of foods.
 Other efforts included knitting, sewing, bandage making, and the opening of day-care centers to operate while women began working in factories.
 Tarbell often served as a go-between with the Men's Council and the Woman's Committee.

 Tarbell had a number of setbacks in 1917.
-Her mother died in September, and upon Tarbell's return to Washington, D.C. the following year, Tarbell collapsed.
+Her mother died in September, and upon Tarbell's return to Washington, D.C., the following year, Tarbell collapsed.